LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/foundations-week-3-user-research-training.md

 * User research training provided to all councils by Torchbox to facilitate this, and also to up-skill all participating councils to become more self-sufficient in this area

 ## Training and materials

+With participating councils spread out across the country we decided on two training days to cover everyone;

+* Doncaster